ihcsim/linkerd2-gitops/README.md

   git clone --bare https://github.com/ihcsim/linkerd2-gitops.git
 ```

-Argo CD will sync changes made to this repository to the K8s cluster.
+In later steps, changes made to this repository will be sync-ed by Argo CD to
+the K8s cluster.

 Confirm that the remote repository is cloned successfully: